- Why would I want to use MP3 files

 D:\C2\PaceAug01\01Rubright.mp3

-Do this for every file in the playlist using a
+Do this for every file in the playlist using a find-and-replace

-find-and-replace command, changing C:\MyRecordings (the old
+command, changing C:\MyRecordings (the old location) to D:\ (the

-location) to D:\ (the new location).
-Make sure you save the
+new location).
+Make sure you save the edited playlist file as a

 If you don't feel comfortable editing the playlist files, you

-can just use Winamp to create NEW playlist files using the files
+can just use Winamp to create NEW playlist files using the files on

-had before.
+before.
 Answer Yes to replace the existing file.

 - How much can I fit on one CD ROM